un0btanium/sc-server-meshing/README.md

 New Wiki/Mobile Mode: https://sc-server-meshing.info/wiki

 ## Install

 After cloning the repo, use the following command to install the packages:

 `npm install`

-## Run the scraper

-To extract information from the presentation, execute:

-`node scrape-prezi.js`

-Note: This may be very performance intensive task and take a few minutes.

 ## Run the application locally